strike65/SwiftyStats/index.md

 ===========
 SwiftyStats is a framework written entirely in Swift that makes intensive use of generic types.
 SwiftyStats contains frequently used statistical procedures.

-> It is a framework that is regularly developed and has been created out of passion rather than necessity (nptz.
+> It is a framework that is regularly developed and has been created out of passion rather than necessity.
 Therefore different programming paradigms are used.
 Among other things, I decided to define probability functions as "free" functions.
 To avoid naming conflicts, the prefix `SwiftyStats` can be used.

 The attached Xcode project contains three targets:
 > * SwiftyStats (for macOS/Linux)